matter-labs/zksync-web-era-docs/docs/reference/architecture/contract-development.md

 ::: tip Differences with Ethereum

-Although most smart contracts work out of the box, we **strongly recommend developers to read about the [differences between Ethereum and zkSync Era](./differences-with-ethereum.md)**, and test their projects both locally using the [local setup](../../tools/hardhat/testing.md) and in testnet.
+Although most smart contracts work out of the box, we **strongly recommend developers to read about the [differences between Ethereum and zkSync Era](./differences-with-ethereum.md)**, and test their projects using the [local setup](../../tools/hardhat/testing.md) and in testnet.

 :::